yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 If WLAN/BT is needed instead of or additionally to an Ethernet connection then an external 2.4GHz antenna can be connected to the onboard WROOM-1U module.
 The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).

 ### YB-ESP32-S3-ETH board features:
- - ESP32-S3-WROOM-1U-N8R8 module with Espressif's modern ESP32-S3 MCU, 8MB Flash, 8MB PSRAM and WLAN/BT IPEX antenna connector
+ - ESP32-S3-WROOM-1U-N8R8 module with 8MB Flash, 8MB PSRAM **or** ESP32-S3-WROOM-1U-N4 module with 4MB Flash
+ - WiFi/BT IPEX antenna connector
  - RJ45 10M/100M Ethernet connector driven by onboard PHY controller chip Wiznet W5500
  - The W5500 pins required to control the chip are hardwired to the ESP32-S3 GPIOs as follows:
    - *MOSI - GPIO11, MISO - GPIO13, SCK - GPIO12* (SPI bus data communication)